 The idea behind the Firesound concept is to create a simple and low-cost drone capable of transitioning from vertical to horizontal flight and achieving higher speeds than current vehicles on the market.
 The Firesound should be equipped with basic features like a medical kit dropbox, sensors, and an easy-to-use interface for park managers.
 It could accomplish a series of tasks, as well as keeping campers informed of park conditions, and provide them with a large WIMAX internet connection when inflight.

-I would like to thank Adolfo Esquivel for the great renderings of the Firesound.
+The Firesound concept was imagined in July 2015 by Charles Bombardier and the images were created by Adolfo Esquivel.
 Adolfo earned an Industrial Design degree from Colombia and completed a postgraduate study on Events Design at the UQAM of Montreal.
 He currently works as a freelance industrial designer, and he is based in Montreal.
 Adolfo also created the design of the Exocycle urban bike and the Otöcon border patrol drone.